 If you buy whole bean coffee, always grind your beans as close to the brew time as possible for maximum freshness.
 A burr or mill grinder is best because the coffee is ground to a consistent size.

 A blade grinder is less preferable because some coffee will be ground more finely than the rest.
 If you normally grind your coffee at home with a blade grinder, try having it ground at the store with a burr grinder.
 You’ll be surprised at the difference!
 (Whichever option you use, always follow manufacturers' recommendations when using your grinder, and be mindful of any necessary safety considerations.)

-Do not underestimate the importance of the size of the grind to the taste of your coffee.
+The size of the grind is hugely important to the taste of your coffee.
 If your coffee tastes bitter, it may be over-extracted, or ground too fine.
 On the other hand, if your coffee tastes flat, it may be under-extracted, meaning your grind is too coarse.

 If you're having the coffee ground to order, tell the professionals where you purchase your coffee exactly how you will be brewing it.
-Will you be using a French press plunger pot?
-A flat drip filter?
-A cone drip filter?
+Will you be using a French Press?
+A flat or cone drip filter?
 A gold mesh filter?
 They will grind it specifically for your preparation method.

 The water you use is very important to the quality of your coffee.
 Use filtered or bottled water if your tap water is not good or has a strong odor or taste, such as chlorine.

 If you’re using tap water, let it run a few seconds before filling your coffee pot, and be sure to use cold water.
 Avoid distilled or softened water.

-A general guideline is one to two tablespoons of ground coffee for every six ounces of water.
+A general guideline is called the "Golden Ratio" - one to two tablespoons of ground coffee for every six ounces of water.
 This can be adjusted to suit individual taste preferences.